Skip to content

 Instance support both IPv4 and IPv6.

 They receive a public IPv6 address and an internal IPv4 address.
+All correctly configured CRN nodes provide public IPv6 connectivity to instances.

 • Custom domain allows redirecting of http(s) traffic on the standard 80 and 443 ports.